 Obesity is linked with multiple health-related issues.
 Excessive weight puts a lot of pressure on your back muscles, joints, or bones, resulting in severe back pain as you move, sit, stand, or walk.
 Being overweight can also strain your back muscles and increase pressure on the spine.

 According to a study, obesity leads to intense low back pain and disability in male subjects.
 Thus, losing excess weight can help alleviate strain on your spine, meaning no back pain.
-If you’re having difficulty losing weight, you can consult a professional nutritionist or dietitian and ask them to plan a special weight loss plan for you.
+If you’re having difficulty losing weight, consult a professional nutritionist or dietitian and ask them to plan a unique weight loss plan for you.

-At-home exercises can also help you shed extra weight, such as cycling, biking, or swimming.
+At-home exercises like cycling or swimming can also help you shed extra weight.
 Regardless of the weight loss method, remember that it’s a gradual process and requires consistency and long-term determination.

 4. Anti-Inflammatory Diet

-Inflammation is closely-connected with many types of chronic pain, including your neck, shoulders, back, and lower back.
+Inflammation is closely connected with many types of chronic pain, including neck, shoulders, back, and lower back.
 Inflammation is our body’s natural response against any harm, but there are other causes, such as nerve compression.

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as naproxen and ibuprofen, work amazingly in relieving many types of pain.
-However, if you don’t want to opt this way, you can include some anti-inflammatory foods in your diet.
+However, if you don’t want to opt this way, you can include some anti-inflammatory foods.

 Research suggests that trans fats and sugary and processed foods can worsen inflammation and pain in your back.
-Thus, it’s better to avoid these foods just as you start having back pain.
+Thus, avoiding these foods is better as you start having back pain.
 The foods that reduce inflammation include:

 5. Posture Maintenance